rukiyeberna/words_search_game/README.md

 # GAME PROJECT : WORD SEARCH GAME

-I try to make word hunt game project using sdl library. some bugs i haven't been able to build yet
+I try to make word hunt game project using sdl library.

 # HOW THE GAME LOOKS :